-We primarily generate revenue pursuant to the Promotion Agreement, under which we share in the profit derived from the sale of Treprostinil Injection in the United States.
+We primarily generate revenue pursuant to the Promotion Agreement, under which we receive a 50% share in the profit derived from the sale of Treprostinil Injection in the United States.
 Liquidia PAH has the exclusive rights to conduct commercial activities to encourage the appropriate use of Treprostinil Injection.
-On May 21, 2021 Liquidia PAH's manufacturing partner, Chengdu Shifeng Medical Technologies LTD ("Chengdu") began selling the RG 3ml Medication Cartridge, which may be used to supply medications to PAH patients.
-Following this clearance, we expect unit sales of Treprostinl Injection to increase, however, due to a reduction in the contractual profit split percentage from 80% to 50% as a result of achievement of predetermined cumulative sales thresholds revenues are expected to grow at a slower pace than unit sales.
-Previously, we also derived revenue from licensing our proprietary PRINT® technology and from conducting research, development and manufacturing of novel products by applying our proprietary PRINT® technology.
+On May 21, 2021, Liquidia PAH's manufacturing partner, Chengdu Shifeng Medical Technologies LTD ("Chengdu") began selling the RG 3ml Medication Cartridge, which may be used to supply medications to PAH patients.